 You may be able to deduct up to $5,250 in employee tuition expenditures.
 That implies you can deduct up to $5,250 if you pay for an eligible employee's tuition.
 What is the significance of this?

-In a survey on job satisfaction conducted by the Society of Human Resource Management, 84 percent of employees rated job-specific training as extremely important or important.
+In a regular survey on job satisfaction conducted by the Society of Human Resource Management, 84 percent of employees rated job-specific training as extremely important or important.
 Employee success training has the twin benefit of enhancing employee retention while also making current staff more effective.

 Employee success mentorship, the next component of employee success, is also critical to improving employee performance.
 According to the same SHRM study, the relationship with the immediate supervisor was the most essential factor of job satisfaction.